Francesca Allen and Maisie Cousins celebrate strong women

 Diane Smyth

-Diane Smyth is the editor of BJP, returning for a second stint on staff in 2023 - after 15 years on the team until 2019.
-As a freelancer, she has written for The Guardian, FT Weekend Magazine, Creative Review, Aperture, FOAM, Aesthetica and Apollo.
-She has also curated exhibitions for institutions such as The Photographers Gallery and Lianzhou Foto Festival.
-You can follow her on instagram @dismy
+Diane Smyth is the editor of BJP, returning for a second stint on staff in 2023, after 15 years on the team until 2019.
+She also edits the Photoworks Annual, and has written for The Guardian, FT Weekend Magazine, Aperture, FOAM, and Apollo, plus catalogues and monographs.
+Diane lectures in photography history and theory at the London College of Communications, and has curated exhibitions for The Photographers Gallery and Lianzhou Foto Festival.
+Follow her on instagram @dismy